ajberkley/cl-binary-store/README.md

 Multiply referenced objects are stored as references so equality is preserved across serialization / deserialization and circularity is supported.
-If you disable reference tracking serialization is quite fast and appropriate for large simple-arrays.
+If you disable reference tracking serialization is quite fast and appropriate for large simple-arrays which have dedicated (at least on sbcl) serializers / deserializers which should be close to disk/network/memory bandwidth limited.

 Support for writing and reading from files, vectors, streams, and raw memory without having to jump through hoops.